golemfactory/goth/README.md

 Once your token is generated you need to do two things:
 1. Log in to GitHub's Docker registry by calling: `docker login ghcr.io -u {username}`, replacing `{username}` with your GitHub username and pasting in your access token as the password.
 You only need to do this once on your machine.
-2. Export an environment variable named `GITHUB_API_TOKEN` and use the access token as its value.
+2. Export an environment variable named `GITHUB_TOKEN` and use the access token as its value.
 This environment variable will need to be available in the shell from which you run `goth`.

 ### Starting a local network